0xAX/linux-insides/Initialization/linux-initialization-1.md

 	jmp 1f
 ```

-where `phys_base` matches the first entry of the `level2_kernel_pgt` which is 512 MB kernel mapping.
+where `phys_base` matches the first entry of the `level2_kernel_pgt` which is `512` MB kernel mapping.

-Last preparations
+Last preparation before jump at the kernel entry point
 --------------------------------------------------------------------------------

 After that we jump to the label `1` we enable `PAE`, `PGE` (Paging Global Extension) and put the physical address of the `phys_base` (see above) to the `rax` register and fill `cr3` register with it: